danielabar/hotwired_ats/README.md

    1. Maybe this is the answer from CableReady [usage](https://cableready.stimulusreflex.com/usage): "By default, the selector option provided to DOM-mutating operations expects a CSS selector that resolves to one single DOM element.
 If multiple elements are returned, only the first one is used."
    2. If it's not scoped to the partial, this could get tricky as the project grows, another developer working on a different feature may add a DOM element by chance that has the same name, and then the wrong element would get updated, breaking this feature.
 10. How to debug/step through js in Stimulus controller?
+11. Why is Redis needed?
+Would it also be used in the same way in prod?